Find Affordable College Courses

 168 Yearly Graduations

-Harvard University tops the list of the most popular school in the U.S. for natural resources and conservation majors who are seeking their master's degree.
+Harvard University tops the list of the most popular school in the U.S. for natural resources & conservation majors who are seeking their master's degree.
 Each year, around 30,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $51,143 per year, while in-state graduate students, on average, pay $50,928 per year.
-During the 2020-2021 academic year, 168 people received their master's degree in natural resources and conservation from Harvard.
-Of these students, 58% were women and 20% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $54,269 per year, while in-state graduate students, on average, pay $54,032 per year.
+During the most recent year for which we have data, 168 people received their master's degree in natural resources & conservation from Harvard.
+About 64% of this group were women, and 11% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in natural resources & conservation at Harvard University make a median salary of 54,909.

 #2